AliSoftware/alisoftware.github.io/_posts/2017-02-20-swiftgen-4-2-and-other-news.md

 We recently released [Reusable 4](https://github.com/AliSoftware/Reusable/releases/tag/4.0.0) which improves the API and makes it even safer, so take a look and update your projects!

-## Fastlane
+## fastlane

 <h3 align="center">
   <img src="https://github.com/fastlane/fastlane/raw/master/fastlane/assets/fastlane_text.png" alt="fastlane Logo" height="128" />
 </h3>

-I also have the great pleasure to now [be part of the Fastlane Core Contributor team](https://twitter.com/FastlaneTools/status/824286337415135232) since recently.
+I also have the great pleasure to now [be part of the _fastlane_ Core Contributor team](https://twitter.com/FastlaneTools/status/824286337415135232) since recently.

-As a Core Contributor, I plan to contribute to Fastlane more, but also help other people wanting to contribute to Fastlane to feel welcome, help them do their first ruby PRs and make the _fastlane_ community grow even more!
+As a Core Contributor, I plan to contribute to _fastlane_ more, but also help other people wanting to contribute to _fastlane_ to feel welcome, help them do their first ruby PRs and make the _fastlane_ community grow even more!

-## AppDevCon (Amsterdam, March 16-17th)
+## AppDevCon (Amsterdam, March 16-17)

 <h3 align="center">
   <img src="https://pbs.twimg.com/profile_images/802779268631658496/N5IYeRr3.jpg" alt="AppDevCon Conference Logo" height="128" />